junxit/us-congress-bills-116/bill.md

 - **(d)** *Scholarships and graduate fellowships* The Director of the National Science Foundation shall ensure that students pursuing master's degrees and doctoral degrees in fields relating to cybersecurity are considered as applicants for scholarships and graduate fellowships under the Graduate Research Fellowship Program under section 10 of the National Science Foundation Act of 1950 (42 U.S.C.
 1869).
 - **(e)** *Presidential awards for teaching excellence* The Director of the National Science Foundation shall ensure that educators and mentors in fields relating to cybersecurity can be considered for—
   - **(1)** Presidential Awards for Excellence in Mathematics and Science Teaching made under section 117 of the National Science Foundation Authorization Act of 1988 (42 U.S.C.
 1881b); and
-  - **(2)** Presidential Awards for Excellence in STEM mentoring administered under section 307 of the American Innovation and Competitiveness Act (42 U.S.C.
+  - **(2)** Presidential Awards for Excellence in STEM mentoringMentoring administered under section 307 of the American Innovation and Competitiveness Act (42 U.S.C.
 1862s–6).

 ## § 6.
 Cybersecurity in STEM programs of the National Aeronautics and Space Administration